XTLS/Xray-docs-next/docs/en/config/transport.md

 Specifies whether to enable transparent proxy (only applicable to Linux).

 - `"redirect"`: Use the transparent proxy in Redirect mode.
-It supports all TCP and UDP connections based on IPv4/6.
+It supports all TCP connections based on IPv4/6.
 - `"tproxy"`: Use the transparent proxy in TProxy mode.
 It supports all TCP and UDP connections based on IPv4/6.
 - `"off"`: Turn off transparent proxy.